KenanZengin/banking/README.md

-#### Bu projede banking websitesinin clonu yapılmıştır.
-Projeyi pcye indirmeniz için terminale "git clone https://github.com/KenanZengin/banking.git" yazmanız yeterli olucaktır.Daha sonra "npm run dev" diyerek projeyi localhost:3000 portunda çalıştırabilirsiniz.
+#### Tr : Bu projede banking websitesinin clonu yapılmıştır.
 Projenin demosu : https://banking-lime.vercel.app/

+### En : In this project, the banking website has been cloned
+Demo of the project : https://banking-lime.vercel.app/